-Equation (\ref{Objective Risk}) provides the formal representation of the individual's objective.
-Given an initial state $s_1$, they implement a policy $\pi$ that maximizes the expected total discounted utilities over all decision periods given the information available at the time.\\
+Equation (\ref{Objective Risk}) formally describes the individual's objective.
+Given an initial state $s_1$, they implement a policy $\pi$ that maximizes the expected total discounted utilities over all decision periods given the information available at the time.

-EKW models are set up as a standard Markov decision process (MDP) \citep{Puterman.1994,White.1993,Rust.1994} that can be solved by a simple backward induction procedure.
+EKW models are set up as a standard Markov decision process (MDP) \citep{Puterman.1994,Rust.1994,White.1993} that can be solved by a simple backward induction procedure.
 In the final period $T$, there is no future to consider, and the optimal action is choosing the alternative with the highest immediate utility in each state.
 With the decision rule for the final period, we can determine all other optimal decisions recursively.
-We use our group's open-source research code \verb+respy+ \citep{Gabler.2020b} that allows for the flexible specification, simulation, and estimation of EKW models.
-Detailed documentation of our software and its numerical components is available at \url{http://respy.readthedocs.io}.
+We use our group's open-source research code \verb+respy+ \citep{Gabler.2020b}, which allows for the flexible specification, simulation, and estimation of EKW models.
+Detailed documentation of the software and its numerical components is available at \url{http://respy.readthedocs.io}.